Skip to main content Skip to footer

 }

 The code above sets the workerSrc viewer option to enhance PDF loading and rendering performance.
-In addition, it also sets the restoreViewStateOnLoad option, along with invoking the addDefaultPanels method to add default panels to the viewer.
+In addition, it sets the restoreViewStateOnLoad option and invokes the addDefaultPanels method to add default panels to the viewer.

-Update project configuration.
-Open angular.jsonfile, find budgets keyword, and increase maximumWarning and maximumError budgets as follows:
+Next, we need to update the project configuration.
+Open the angular.json file, find the budgets keyword, and increase the maximumWarning and maximumError budgets as follows:

 "budgets": [